 If you’re a cake baker like me, you’ve probably tried to buy caramel at the store to use as a filling, only to have it run down the sides of the cake.
 Or, maybe you’e purchased caramel chips and melted them in the microwave, only to have them clump up on you.
 Maybe you’ve made it from scratch, using milk, butter, and sugar.
 That’s yummy, but I’m notorious for burning mine on bottom.

 With this method, you can cook it less time to make a sauce or more time to make a filling.
-And trust me when I saw that the level of sweetness is just perfect!
+And trust me when I say that the level of sweetness is just perfect!
 It’s also great if you’re wanting a salted caramel.
 Just sprinkle a bit of ground sea salt on top.
 Delicious!

 All in all, I’d say this is my favorite method for caramel.
 It’s going to be yours, too!